Please note: due to Covid-19 and in the interests of the safety of our delegates the date of this conference has changed to the 29th January 2021.

 - What more can be done to raise the profile of care work?

-- Attracting a new generation of dedicated talent
+- Attracting a new generation of dedicated care staff

 - What are the key barriers to implementing digitally-enable care?